The Vegetarian Meal Plan

 Reasons to Eat Vegetarian

-There are many reasons to follow a vegetarian diet or to introduce more vegetarian meals (or days) into your routine.
-The three most common reasons people go vegetarian are to improve health, to make more environmentally responsible choices, and to support animal welfare.
-Following a vegetarian diet can help encourage a more nutrient-rich, clean diet that contributes to greater health and well-being.
-By abstaining from meat, vegetarians also reduce their environmental impact as meat production (especially beef) is a major emitter of greenhouse gases, a drain on our limited water resources, and a leading cause of rainforest deforestation.
-As far as animal rights, it goes without saying that vegetarians enjoy the clear conscience of not consuming the meat of another living being.
+There are many great reasons for eating a vegetarian diet.
+The three most common are to improve health, to make more environmentally responsible choices, and to support animal welfare.
+Following a vegetarian eating pattern can help encourage a more nutrient-rich, clean diet that contributes to greater health and well-being.
+By abstaining from meat, vegetarians also reduce their own environmental impact, as meat production (especially beef) is a major emitter of greenhouse gases and a drain on our limited water resources.
+And as for animal rights, well, that one’s pretty clear––much like the conscience of a vegetarian.

 Vegetarianism for Health

-Rich in nutrients and fiber, vegetarian food supports the maintenance of healthy weight, as part of a calorie-conscious, balanced diet, and regular exercise.
+Rich in nutrients and fiber, vegetarian food supports the maintenance of your health, as part of a calorie-conscious, balanced diet and regular exercise.
+Do it for health!

 Getting Used to Vegetarianism

-You heard it here first: it's okay to ease in!
-If you've been eating meat every day for your entire life, nobody is asking you to go cold turkey (erm...no turkey).
-Start small.
-You can start with Meatless Mondays, then maybe graduate to a few days a week (we know of a pretty handy meal plan that can make the transition seamless).
-Some call this approach "reducetarian"–they consciously try to consume less animal product at every turn.
-Then, before you know it, you'll have all the vegetarian know-how to make it a full-fledged lifestyle change or at least become a committed flexitarian.
+Forget the plunge, sometimes you just gotta ease into that water.
+If you've been eating meat every day for your entire life, nobody here is asking you to cannonball straightaway into vegetarianism.
+It’s totally cool to start small.
+You could adopt Meatless Mondays (or Tofu Tuesdays, or even We-don’t-eat-meat Wednesdays…), then graduate to a few veggie days a week.
+(We know of a pretty handy meal plan that can make the transition seamless...
+Sun-something or other.)
+This approach is sometimes known as “reducetarian”––those who consciously try to consume fewer animal products at every turn.
+Then, before you can say “Jack Rutabaga,” you'll have all the vegetarian know-how to make a full-fledged lifestyle change.

 Vegetarian vs. Flexitarian

-A "flexitarian" is different than a vegetarian in that they make their own rules, so to speak.
-Flexitarians follow a predominantly vegetarian lifestyle but make exceptions for things like Thanksgiving turkey, dinner at a guest's house, or a choosing to order meat dishes perhaps only when eating out.
-Severe restriction can be a setup for failure (especially when cravings strike) and the notion of "all or nothing" approach is far less likely to succeed than allowing a deviation from the plan every once and a while.
-You'll need to decide for yourself where you fall on the vegetarian spectrum, but any increase in consumption of plant-based foods can be a win for health and the environment.
+If total commitment’s not your bag, baby, you could always try going “flexitarian” and make your own rules.
+Flexitarians follow a predominantly vegetarian lifestyle and acknowledge the benefits of a plant-based eating pattern but allow for flexibility in their food choices.
+Some flexies are cool with Thanksgiving turkey, dinner at a friend’s house, or choosing to order meat dishes only when eating out.
+Sometimes severe restriction can feel like a setup for failure.
+The notion of an "all or nothing" approach is far less likely to succeed than allowing for some built-in flexibility.
+You'll need to decide for yourself where you fall on the vegetarian spectrum, and remember, no choice has to be forever.
+But any increase in consumption of plant-based foods can be considered a win for your health and the environment.
+And you can always shop our full menu to find the variety you’re looking for.

-A pescatarian follow the rules of vegetarianism, but occasionally adds fish or other seafood to their diet.
-Aside from being a good source of protein, many fish have healthful compounds like omega-3 fatty acids.
-If you would like to try a pescatarian diet, Sun Basket's Pescatarian Meal Plan can be found here.
+Pescatarian, which comes from “pesce,” the Italian word for fish, is a plant-based eating pattern that includes plants, eggs, dairy, and––surprise!––fish, as well as other shellfish like clams and shrimp that are loaded in healthy minerals.
+Aside from being a good source of protein, many fish have healthful compounds such as omega-3 fatty acids.
+If you would like to try a pescatarian diet, Sunbasket's Pescatarian Meal Plan can be found here.